val314159/christophergs.github.io/portfolio.md

 	<p>

-	I am no longer actively developing this project. <a href="https://github.com/ChristopherGS/rolltec_motion">I have open sourced all code and data on my github.</a>
+	I am no longer actively developing this project. <a href="https://github.com/ChristopherGS/rolltec_motion">I have open sourced all code and data on my github.</a> A full academic write up of the algorithms used can be found <a href="/python/2017/02/26/RollTech-paper/">here on my blog.</a>

 	Unfortunately, attempts to crowdfund the project were unsuccessful. <a href="https://www.kickstarter.com/projects/1489178162/rolltec-grappling-the-first-wearable-made-for-grap/">You can see the kickstarter campaign here.</a>